openhab/openhab-docs/_addons_bindings/zwave/doc/steinel/xledhome2_0_0.md

 ## Overview

-–  Sensor-switched floodlight suitable for wall
+  * Sensor-switched floodlight suitable for wall mounting outdoors.
-mounting outdoors.
-–  Fully swivelling LED panel and moveable sensor.
-Movement triggers lights, alarms and many other
-devices.
-With the fully swivelling panel, the flood-
-light can be used at home to provide perfect illumi-
-nation for lighting up property, or commercially for
-lighting up business premises.
-In conjunction with
-the opal cover, this extremely efficient technology
-provides wide-area lighting
+  * Fully swivelling LED panel and moveable sensor.
+Movement triggers lights, alarms and many other devices.
+With the fully swivelling panel, the floodlight can be used at home to provide perfect illumination for lighting up property, or commercially for lighting up business premises.
+In conjunction with the opal cover, this extremely efficient technology provides wide-area lighting

 ### Inclusion Information

   1. Set the Z-Wave controller to inclusion mode.
   2. Press the link key once brieﬂy to set the device to inclusion mode.
   3. Turn the knob from 0 to SET for max.
 5 seconds and back.
 (SKNOB)
-4. Press the link key 3x brieﬂy to set the device into inclusion mode.
+  4. Press the link key 3x brieﬂy to set the device into inclusion mode (STOGGLE)
-(STOGGLE)

 ### Exclusion Information

   1. Set the Z-Wave controller to exclusion mode.
-2. Press the link key once brieﬂy to set the device to exclusion
+  2. Press the link key once brieﬂy to set the device to exclusion mode.
-mode.
   3. Turn the knob from 0 to SET for max.
 5 seconds and back.
 (SKNOB)
-4. Press the link key 3x brieﬂy to set the device into exclusion mode.
+  4. Press the link key 3x brieﬂy to set the device into exclusion mode (STOGGLE)

-(STOGGLE)
+### General Usage Information

 ## Channels